Taking a road trip on the Great Ocean Road

 There are things you do or see while travelling that you don't expect to get a big reaction about from those at home.
-However, as soon as I hit the road and descended upon the Great Ocean Road in Victoria, Australia and started sharing Instagrams on Facebook and Twitter I felt as though many of good friends from home (UK) were with me, such was their applause, enthusiasm and downright jealousy for this stretch of road.
+However, as soon as I hit the road from Melbourne and descended upon the Great Ocean Road in Victoria, Australia and started sharing Instagrams on Facebook and Twitter I felt as though many of good friends from home (UK) were with me, such was their applause, enthusiasm and downright jealousy for this stretch of road.
 "The best road trip in the world!" one messaged me.
 "I'm so glad you're doing that.
 It's stunning," tweeted another.
 It seems this particular drive and its scenery stays with many people.

 And I'm not to be excluded from that number...